 Building Scaffolds That Last

-When the Conversation Clicks
+When the Conversation Starts to Drift

 When Clever Meets Clear

-We all start with clever prompts because they’re fun.
-On a slow night, I might still ask my AI, “I don’t feel like working—what should we explore?”
-But when the work matters, when clarity matters, prompting needs to be clear, not clever.
-Precision beats novelty every time.
-Because real fluency with AI isn’t about tricking it into brilliance.
-It’s about building a framework that reflects the way you think and the outcomes you care about.
+We all start with clever prompts because they are fun.
+On a quiet night, I might still ask my AI, “I do not feel like working tonight, what should we explore?” or “I am bored, what have you got for me?”
+But when the work matters, when there is a real need, the prompting has to be clear, not clever.